Easy Steps To Install and Use Scoop on Windows 10/11

 Steps To Install and Use Scoop on Windows

-To complete this guide, you must log in to your Windows Client and follow the steps below.
+To Set up Windows Scoop Package Manager, you must log in to your Windows Client and follow the steps below.

 Here we use Windows 10 with administrator privileges.